shchablo/JUMP/README.md

 ## Description

-It is the list of notebooks with the results of any of my studies.
+It is the list of notebooks with the results of my studies.

 ## Requirements